koke/wordpress-scripts/README.markdown

 ### wp-dump

-wp-dump hepls you to backup your wordpress database.
+wp-dump helps you to backup your wordpress database.
 Just tell where is the wordpress directory and where to put the dump file

 #### Syntax